BlockchainCommons/SmartCustody/Docs/Case-Studies-Overview.md

 ### Gordian Architecture

 Blockchain Commons has advanced an [architectural model](https://github.com/BlockchainCommons/Gordian#overview-gordian-architectural-model) that we support as a best practice to advance the Gordian Principles.
-It supports
+It supports the Gordian Principles by suggesting a partitioned architecture where data and services are isolated from each other, only connected by airgaps or torgaps.
+One of the preferred architectures for wallet design has seed holders physically isolated from the network, using QR codes transmitted by cameras to grant a networked transaction coordinators pubkeys to create a wallet and then signing PSBTs using that same method.
+We consider this the second generation of wallet design, forming the first generation of connected hardware wallets such as Ledger and Trezor.
+All of the wallets studied here can be used in that configuration.

+## SmartCustody Adversaries

+[what they are]

+[chart of all adversaries and which wallets respond to them: YES/NO/SOME]

+## More Case Studies

+[would love to have more]
+[we can edit/respond to ones, even self-ones]